 Canberrans will be better able to access rehabilitation services.
 Patients will benefit from:

-- improved physical comfort
+- improved physical environment

 - a smoother transition through the ACT Health system, and